armahpen/armahpen-mysite/replit.md

 - `db:push`: Database schema deployment

 ## Recent Changes

+- July 18, 2025: **RESTRUCTURED TO STATIC WEBSITE FOR GITHUB PAGES**
+  - Converted React-based portfolio to static HTML/CSS/JS structure
+  - Created proper GitHub Pages-optimized file structure with index.html in root
+  - Organized assets in css/, js/, and assets/images/ directories
+  - Implemented mobile-first responsive design with hamburger navigation
+  - Added comprehensive contact form with client-side validation
+  - Included proper SEO meta tags and accessibility features
+  - Created README.md with deployment instructions for GitHub Pages
+  - Added MIT License and comprehensive .gitignore file
+  - All files use relative paths and are GitHub Pages compatible
+  - Ready for deployment to https://armahpen.github.io/armahpen-mysite/

 - July 08, 2025: Made entire site mobile-friendly with responsive design
   - Updated poetry page copyright to "All poems are the original work of Evans Armah (Heavans) © 2025.
 Reproduction or use without permission is prohibited."